 My journey of becoming an Australian started in 2005.
 I was lying on my couch in my apartment in Kansas nursing a badly sprained ankle, when I began to consider where I wanted to spend the rest of my life.

 A few weeks later, I’d begun the process of applying for a skilled permanent migrant Visa to Australia.
 On 12 February 2007, I’d received notification that my application had been successful and that I had been granted Australian Permanent Residency.

 On 30 June 2007, I boarded a flight to spend a week in Melbourne to search for a job.
 I landed in Melbourne at 8:00 AM on 1 July 2007.

-If I’d landed eight hours earlier, I would only have had to spend two years to fulfil my residency requirements to become an Australian citizen.
+If I’d landed eight hours earlier, I would only have had to spend two years to fulfill my residency requirements to become an Australian citizen.

 Australia’s then Prime Minister, John Howard, had introduced a change to the rules earlier in the year that I’d been unaware of.
 I now needed to spend four years instead of two.

 I went through 25 interviews in the next five days, which were followed by a handful of interviews over the phone over the next two weeks.
 Two weeks later, I’d accepted an offer to my first job in Australia.

 In September 2007, I had permanently relocated to Melbourne.

 By September 2011, I had fulfilled my requirements to be eligible to apply for Australian citizenship.

 I filled out the application in November.
 A few weeks later, I attended an appointment to take the citizenship test.
 It took me a minute and 42 seconds to complete.
 I’d passed without missing a question.